12121-2121230/Rofcoder/README.md

 * Target: `C:\Users\<YourUsername>\AppData\Local\Programs\Python\Python311\python.exe`
 * Target: `C:\Program Files\Python312\python.exe`

+### Required
+MinGW: C++ and C?
+Well, what else?

+Python: It was made in Python.
+I used PyInstaller.
+So how do you compile .py and .pyw?

+PyInstaller: You?
+Bro, .py and .pyw is needed for compiling.

 ### 🛠️ MinGW64 Path Configuration
 If clicking "BUILD EXE" in C++ mode yields a `g++ is not recognized` terminal panic, check your paths variable:
 1. Hit `Win + R`, type `sysdm.cpl`, and press Enter.